Published 11:15 IST, November 13th 2019

 Advertisement

-A sharp escalation of violence in Hong Kong is once again raising question of how China’s central government will respond: Will it deploy its armed forces, or allow chaos and destruction to continue?
-Protests persisted Tuesday at university campuses and central business district following a day of violence that left two people in critical condition after a police officer shot a protester and a man was set on fire during an argument with demonstrators.
+A sharp escalation of violence in Hong Kong is once again raising the question of how China’s central government will respond: Will it deploy its armed forces, or allow the chaos and destruction to continue?
+Protests persisted Tuesday at university campuses and the central business district following a day of violence that left two people in critical condition after a police officer shot a protester and a man was set on fire during an argument with demonstrators.
 Rioters again disrupted traffic and vandalized shops in multiple neighborhoods.
-Subways were partially shut down, and passengers on one train were forced to get off and walk along tracks.
+Subways were partially shut down, and passengers on one train were forced to get off and walk along the tracks.

 Advertisement